 "These tours help provide relief and recovery for restaurants in our area," Ball said.
 "They're part of the vision of what Alberta Avenue can be."

 At Battista's Calzone, tour guests enjoy an Italian beer and samples of the fresh-baked meat and cheese-filled calzones as Vecchio tells more of his story.
 "I had a good government job, but I knew I'd have regretted not opening a small shop.
-Facing my empty space here, I think it was destiny," said Vecchio to the group of about 20 eager foodies.
+Facing my empty space here, I think it was destiny," said Vecchio.
 "I decided to stick to just one thing: calzones.
 My great-grandmother in Italy had opened her own small grocery store, so I think it's just in my blood to do something like this."

 To some, Edmonton's Alberta Avenue (118 Ave) is known for street festivals like Kaleido and Deep Freeze, but the area of 118 Ave. between 79 and 105 Streets bustles year-round through places like The Carrot Community Arts Coffeehouse and Nina Haggerty Centre.
 For hospitality businesses, Eat on 118 has been an added draw.
 Over the last five years, the tour has brought thousands of patrons to visit over 40 restaurants along Alberta Avenue.

 Area residents are an engaged bunch.
 Initiatives like 'We Believe in 118' is a community coalition of AABA, several 118 Avenue business owners, Arts on the Ave., The Edmonton EXPO Centre, the Avenue Revitalization Initiative, the Neighbourhood Empowerment Team and the Edmonton Police Service--all committed to working together toward a safer community, explains Ball.